 Surely, Peter Weyland’s final, brutal words, as he lays dying at the hands of the Engineer (after being literally beaten over the head by this!), are tragically haunting.
 A man, who has spent a hubristic lifetime searching for meaning is suddenly struck: “There’s… nothing.”
 David’s response is simple: “I know.”

-I will wrap up on my own main criticisms of the movie: obviously, the reliance upon ‘disproving of centuries of Darwinism’ requires some strong suspension (clamping, even?!) of disbelief, which is fine, but the movie does obviously invoke the classic ‘Chariot of the Gods’-esque thinking that humans were placed here by another, more superior race of Aliens – a proposition which is rooted in the fairly racist notion by CofG creator Erich von Daniken that only modern, white cultures are capable of feats of innovation and engineering.
+I will wrap up on my own main criticisms of the movie: obviously, the reliance upon ‘disproving of centuries of Darwinism’ requires some enormous forgiveness of artistic licence, which is fine, but the movie does obviously invoke the classic ‘Chariot of the Gods’-esque thinking that humans were placed here by another, more superior race of Aliens – a proposition which is rooted in the fairly racist notion by CofG creator Erich von Daniken that only modern, white cultures are capable of feats of innovation and engineering.
 I will credit Prometheus though, for not suggesting that any ancient achievements were directly the result of the Engineers, whose involvement on Earth apparently predates CofG-type-thinking.
 Thankfully.

 So, I liked Prometheus for being a movie about the failings of human empathy, the absurdity of human conceit, and our mistaken investment in the sanctity of humanness; failings which never even get resolved, which are left open, unexplored – and, at times, perverted.
 All of this works massively to its credit.
 I’m not saying Prometheus is a “smart movie” (whatever that may be), nor should it necessarily try to be.
 And, it is certainly not a perfect movie.
 But, I do think that it is a movie which thinks at least one level more than it seems to be given credit for.
 I am saying that thematically, this movie worked for me, and I hope I’m not still caught up in the highs of having watched it in 3D IMAX in holding it up to almost (though not quite) Blade Runner levels of esteem (thematically, at least) – this seems a far better comparison (in terms of Ridley Scott’s work) than the Aliens series.